Last Update: April 4, 2020

 As the final step we need to import the data that constitutes our relationships.
 In our case this data is now part of persons.csv (see step 4), so we have to import persons.csv again.
 Make sure that you don’t create additional posts in WordPress but that you update the existing posts.
 Since the post ID is now part of your data, you have a reliable identifier for this updating process.
 And if we map our Event_WP_Post_IDs column to the appropriate relationship, Toolset will create the necessary records in our intermediary post type.

 Or doesn’t it?
-Should you check your intermediary post type right away, then you will not see any records.
-But they exist – just check the related custom post types.
-And once you did that, the data in the intermediary post types will become visible as well.
+If you check your intermediary post type right away, then you won’t see any records.
+But they exist – just check one of your custom post types.
+And once you did that, the data in the intermediary post type will become visible as well.
+Hopefully the Toolset developers will fix this bug soon.

 Additional step for many-to-many relationships with attributes